Sam Haskins: Career summary

 In 1968, Haskins moved to London and ran a studio in Glebe Place just off the King's Road.
 He worked as an advertising photographer for international consumer brands Asahi Pentax, Bacardi, Cutty Sark whisky, Honda, BMW, Haig whisky, DeBeers, British Airways, Unilever and Zanders, and specialised in the art direction and shooting of calendars, especially for Asahi Pentax in Japan.
 Although he endorsed Hasselblad for a short period in the late 1960s and early 1970s, his loyalty to the medium format 6x7 camera and lenses from Asahi resulted in a rare long-term association between a camera manufacturer and photographer.
 From 1970 to 2000, Asahi Optical (later Pentax) produced 30 calendars, of which Haskins shot and art-directed 15 editions including the millennium calendar.
 No other photographer was invited to contribute more than once.
-He is still involved with the Pentax Forum Gallery in Tokyo, which hosts his exhibitions.
+He was involved with the Pentax Forum Gallery in Tokyo, which hosted his exhibitions.
 His first contact came in 1967, when Asahi Optical presented him with a 35 mm camera after hearing that he had shot African Image with various competitors' products.

 In 1972, he produced his first colour book, Haskins Posters.
 The large-format publication contained pages printed on one side using a thick stiff paper and a soft glue perfect binding allowing the pages to be removed and used as posters.
 Haskins and Alida successfully published the book internationally through their own company, Haskins Press.
 The book won a gold award at the New York One Show.
 At the time the best-known image from Haskins Posters, a girl's face superimposed on an apple with a bee near the stem, appeared on the cover or in editorials of almost every major photographic magazine around the world.
 This image was part of a well-publicised visual and graphic experimentation with the apple theme in the 1970s that for a while resulted in photographic journalists nicknaming him 'Sam the Apple man'.

 The images in Haskins Posters traversed different creative themes that all became signature passions for Haskins' image-making over the next three decades; graphically strong compositions of nudes characterised by a natural essence in the models, while the image-making explored themes of graphic experimentation, humour and sensual eroticism.
 Haskins had a recurring theme (rooted in his training as a painter) of creating tension in the surface of his photographs between flat graphic elements and 3D chiaroscuro.
 Those results were often achieved with sophisticated lighting and/or double exposures.
 A highly creative and design driven approach to lighting almost always played a key role in Haskins' work, both in the studio and on location.
 He often developed complex lighting designs for a single specific shot that were never repeated, a late example being a fashion shoot for New York magazine's 75th anniversary issue shot in New York's Pier 57 studios in August 2006.